-Besides the obvious reasons, why care about intense scalp itch?
+Besides the obvious reasons, why care about intense scalp itch at night?

 First, before we get into why you experience itchy scalp at night, you should know that scalp itch can be very detrimental to our hair health.
 No matter what is causing your scalp itch (also called scalp pruritus) all of that scratching can damage strands of hair and cause breakage.
 Even more seriously, it can lead to hair growth disrupting inflammation as well as cause damage to the actual hair follicles.
 These consequences combined lead to hair that looks unhealthy, thin, or patchy.
 Left unchecked, all that scratching can even lead to permanent hair loss.